-Effective January 2013, South Campus residence halls-Atkin, Colby, Hamilton and Whitten-will not be compliant with the state statute requiring sprinkler systems in residence halls (110 ILCS 47).
+South Campus residence halls-Atkin, Colby, Hamilton, and Whitten-will not be compliant with the state statute requiring sprinkler systems in residence halls by January 2013 (110 ILCS 47).
 Furthermore the facilities need extensive renovation to address other building systems including mechanical, electrical, plumbing, elevators, roof and windows, and the exterior envelope.
-The cost of renovations to meet current code is prohibitive.
-Thus the residence hall complex should be demolished and new student housing secured (see #27).
-The vacated space will be used for a new Mennonite College of Nursing building (see #1), as well as other buildings.
+The residence hall complex should be demolished and new student housing secured (see #27).
+The vacated space will be used for a new Mennonite College of Nursing building (see #1), as well as other buildings (e.g., new student housing).